endless-sky/endless-sky-wiki/CreatingMissions.md

     ...
 ```

 This defines a dialog or conversation to be shown when you have first satisfied all the requirements of a given NPC.
 For more details on the syntax, see the "Triggers" section below.
-Beginning with **v0.9.9**, conversations shown when completing an NPC can also use special keywords to influence the player's flagship or the NPC ship.
+Beginning with **v.
+0.9.9**, conversations shown when completing an NPC can also use special keywords to influence the player's flagship or the NPC ship.

 If you want to retrieve passengers or cargo by boarding a ship, set up the mission so that you are considered to be carrying them from the very start (for example, the cargo might be called "reserved mission space" or "mission cargo").
 Otherwise, it would be possible for the player to board a ship and then discover they do not have enough cargo or passenger space to complete the mission.